Use case

 - Unlimited team members

-- Public feedback board
+- Public feedback board with voting

 - Custom domain